mattkrick/cashay/RECIPES.md

 Sometimes, it is preferable to sacrifice a round trip in exchange for a smaller payload.
 In such a case, you'd want to perform a 2-part query.

-In part 1, you would craft a query such as `getPostIds`, which would return an array like `['123', '124', '125']`.
+In the same operation, you would have 2 queries.
-When this query returns, `isComplete` will be `true` and you'll have a modified Redux state (note that Cashay fully embraces the Redux pattern & doesn't return a promise to you).
+The first query would be something like `getPostIds`, which would return an array like `['123', '124', '125']`.

-When that happens, you can filter the result with what you have in your Redux state (eg `getState().cashay.data.entities.fooType`).
+The second query would be something like `getPostsByIds`, which accepts a required array of IDs `($IDs: [ID!]!)`

-Finally, you can call the second query (eg `getPostsByIds`).
+then your variables might look like `{IDs: this.props.cashayData && this.props.cashayData.getPostIds}` It's here that you can perform a filter against what you already have (this part will be memoized in the future)

-By filtering between the queries, you ensure that no document will ever be fetched twice, which is great for documents that rarely change.
+Since `IDs` will be falsy for the first pass, that query will be removed from initial server request.
-In the future, Cashay will offer an additional method to make this pattern simpler.
+Then, after the response comes back, `getPostIds` will be removed from the second server request since that piece was returned locally.

 ### Starting from the middle of a query